 A Companion to the Study of History (1994), p.
 150.

-Another English author, the distinguished military historian Michael Howard, has written as follows in The Lessons of History:
+Another English author, the distinguished military historian Michael Howard, has written as follows in

 we cannot know too many languages.
 We need them not so much in order to make ourselves understood but in order to understand.
 Without knowing the languages that shape and express their thought, our comprehension of other cultural communities will be dim and unreliable, however great in the abstract may be our knowledge of their past.